Section 508 Amendment to the Rehabilitation Act of 1973: Practice

 When evaluating a computer hardware or software product which could be used in a U.S. government agency, information technology managers now look to see if the vendor has provided an Accessibility Conformance Report (ACR).
-The most common ACR is known as Voluntary Product Accessibility Template® (VPAT®) although some departments historically promoted a Government Product Accessibility Template (GPAT).
+The most common ACR is known as Voluntary Product Accessibility Template (VPAT) although some departments historically promoted a Government Product Accessibility Template (GPAT).
 The VPAT template was created by the Information Technology Industry Council (ITI).
 A VPAT lists potential attributes of the product that affect the degree to which it is accessible.

 One issue is whether a software's functions can be executed from the keyboard, or whether they require the use of a mouse, because keyboards are usable by a wider spectrum of people.
 Because colorblindness is common, another issue is whether the device or software communicates necessary information only by differences in displayed color.
-Because not all users can hear, another issue is whether the device or software communicates necessary information in an auditory way.
-If the product can be configured to the user's preferences on these dimensions, that is usually considered a satisfactory adaptation to the Section 508 requirements.
+Because not all users can hear, another issue is whether the device or software communicates necessary information aurally only.
+If the product can be configured to avoid potential barriers to use, that is usually considered a satisfactory adaptation to the Section 508 requirements.

 One challenge to the adoption of open-source software in the U.S. government has been that there is no vendor to provide support or write a VPAT, but a VPAT can be written by volunteers if they can find the necessary information.